How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Analysis

 \subsection{Debiasing Method}

-In Section \ref{subsec:evidence_of_bias}, we hypothesized BioNER models tend to rely on statistical cues in the training data.
-To support our hypothesis and see if the bias can be handled, we can adopt a bias product method \cite{clark-etal-2019-dont}, which is a kind of debiasing method effective in alleviating dataset biases in various NLP tasks such as visual question answering and natural language inference.
-We simply use the class distributions of words in the training set as our bias model.
-This can directly reduce models' bias discussed in Section \ref{subsec:evidence_of_bias}.
+We hypothesize BioNER models tend to rely on class distributions and name regularity experienced during training, making it difficult to generalize unseen entities, especially, entities with rare patterns (e.g., COVID-19).
+To support our hypothesis and see if such bias can be handled, we adopt a bias product method \cite{clark-etal-2019-dont}, which is a kind of debiasing method effective in alleviating dataset biases in various NLP tasks such as visual question answering and natural language inference.

-Also, we confirmed that models may have difficulty recognizing entities with rare patterns through our analysis of COVID-19 in Section \ref{subsec:name_regularity}.
-To improve generalizability to novel surface forms, we should reduce models' undue dependency on surface forms and name regularity.
-This is achievable using our debiasing method mentioned above since it lowers models' focus on surface forms of words.
-Therefore, we use a single debiasing method to deal with the two problems we raised.

-\paragraph{\normalfont{\textbf{Formulation}}}
+\subsubsection{Formulation}

 Bias product \cite{clark-etal-2019-dont} trains an \emph{original} model using a \emph{biased} model such that the original model does not learn much from spurious cues.
 Let $\mathrm{p}_{(n,i)} \in \mathcal{R}^{{K}}$ be the probability distribution over ${K}$ target classes of the original model at the $i$-th word in the $n$-th sentence, and $\mathrm{b}_{(n,i)} \in \mathcal{R}^{{K}}$ be that of the biased model.
 We add $\mathrm{log}(\mathrm{p}_{(n,i)})$ and $\mathrm{log}(\mathrm{b}_{(n,i)})$ element-wise, and then calculate a new probability distribution $\hat{\mathrm{p}}_{(n,i)} \in \mathcal{R}^{{K}}$ by applying the softmax function over ${K}$ classes as follows: